wavefrontHQ/docs/pages/doc/missing_data_troubleshooting.md

 ### Step 2: Consider Include Obsolete Metrics

 If a time series hasn't ingested any data points in the last 28 days (or longer), Wavefront considers the time series obsolete.
-By default, obsolete data are not included in charts to improve chart loading.
+By default, obsolete data is not included in charts to improve chart loading.
 If you want to see the data:

 * In the chart, click **Advanced** and select **Obsolete Metrics**.
 * In the dashboard, you can [turn on obsolete metrics for each chart](ui_examine_data.html#include-or-exclude-obsolete-metrics), but performance can suffer.